serverless-components/tencent-examples/scf-python/README_EN.md

-# Quickly create and deploy python3-helloworld application
+# Quickly create and deploy scf-python application

 [中文](./README.md) | **English**

 ## Introduction

-Easily deploy python3-helloworld applications to Tencent Cloud's serverless infrastructure using this Serverless Framework Component.
+Easily deploy scf-python applications to Tencent Cloud's serverless infrastructure using this Serverless Framework Component.
 Your application will auto-scale, never charge you for idle time, and require little-to-zero administration.

 ## Quick Start